AanshDevpura/PassAndPlayPoker/README.md

 ### Introduction

-The website is for Pass-and-Play Poker, allowing many people to play poker in person from a single (large) device without a poker set.
+Pass-and-Play Poker allows many people to play poker in person from a single (large) device without a poker set.

 ### Explanation